On the generalized Nash problem for smooth germs and adjacencies of curve singularities: The valuative partial order

 Let $E''$ be the divisor weakly associated with $f_{s \neq 0}$ in $S''$; for the same reason we have $E''\in [E]_{top}$ (and that $f_{s \neq 0}$ is associated to $E''$).

 Since $E''$ and $F''$ are in a common model $S'$, Theorem \ref{theo:val_def} implies the desired inequality. \end{proof}

-Moreover, we have the following reductions which help avoiding unnecessary computations: \begin{itemize} \item using Corollary \ref{cor:max} we reduce to check some "maximal" contact orders; \item when $F$ is a prime divisor, Theorem \ref{theo:val_def_prim} allows us to avoid checking for the divisors $F'$ of a combinatorial type different from that of $F$. \end{itemize}
+Moreover, we have the following reductions which help avoiding unnecessary computations: \begin{itemize} \item using Corollary \ref{cor:max} we are reduced to check some ``maximal'' contact orders; \item when $F$ is a prime divisor, Theorem \ref{theo:val_def_prim} allows us to avoid checking for the divisors $F'$ of a combinatorial type different from that of $F$. \end{itemize}

 Using the previous procedure, let us study now the adjacencies which can be realized fixing the free points among simple, unimodal and bimodal singularities with Milnor number less or equal 16, that is, those classified in \cite{Arn}.